michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

+= 3.2.2 =
+- Changed the Found Items field in the URL unit definition page to display Not Found message for finding no item.

 = 3.2.1 - 12/04/2015 =
 - Fixed a bug with the `Item Look-up` and `URL` unit types that the `Number of Items` option did not take effect.
 - Fixed a bug that some Amazon Product Advertising API response errors could not be displayed when the `Query per Item` option was enabled.